25 Feb Bridging The Gap On Anchor Text Ratios

 They were both correct…

-Does this mean I can’t use branded and naked anchors for PBNs?
+Does this mean I can’t use branded and naked anchors for Guest Posts or PBNs?

 Of course not.
-But Ryan Stewart does have a point about what looks natural, and the SEOGBG team has experienced consistent results that point to the fact that if you use too many branded and naked links that you will most definitely get hammered with an algo penalty.
+But Ryan Stewart does have a point about what looks natural, and consistent results we’ve experienced point to the fact that if you use too many branded and naked links, you will most definitely get hammered with an algo penalty.
 This statement is hard for many people to swallow.
-There are tons of people selling PBN link rentals that attribute this algo slap to “the random blah blah blah…”.
-While that certainly does exist in some form (it is documented by google), most of the algo slaps have to do with anchors and IP string no-no’s.
+There are many experts that attribute this algo slap to other things documented by google, but a large # of the Penguin violations one may experience (whether it is known or unknown by the marketer) have to do with unnatural anchor choices.

 How should I apply Exact & Partial Match anchors?

-Don’t freak out PBNers… but you do really need to pad those PBNs with varied link types and anchors to make things work.
+Your links need to be padded with varied link types and anchors to make things work.
 Ahrefs did a study and found that the highest ranking sites have a considerably higher percentage than Nathan Gotch suggests for exact and partial match anchors.
-Our (SEOGBG team) experience lies mostly in local seo, and when we’ve crossed the threshold of what Gotch recommends (above), we’ve experienced algo penalties.
+Our team’s collective experience lies mostly in local seo, and when we’ve crossed the threshold of what Gotch recommends (above), we’ve experienced algo penalties.
 We’re baffled by the Ahrefs article and we’re looking further into that information because we know for a fact it does not apply on the local level.
 Either way, there is no doubt that linkbuilding takes a significant amount of work and there really is no getting around it.
 You need varied link types and varied IPs.